watsonbox/pocketsphinx-ruby/README.md

 ## Decoder

 The `Decoder` class uses Pocketsphinx's libpocketsphinx to decode audio data into text.
+For example to decode a single utterance:

 ```ruby
 decoder = Decoder.new(Configuration.default)